Saint Stephen Parish, New Brunswick: Evolution of boundaries

-Municipality
+Former governance

+Town

-The town of St. Stephen is in the southeastern corner of the parish, stretching from nearly the eastern line of the parish to Milltown.
+The pre-reform town of St. Stephen is in the southeastern corner of the parish, stretching from nearly the eastern line of the parish to Milltown.

 Local service districts

-All LSDs assess for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.
+All LSDs assessed for only the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control.

 Saint Stephen Parish

 The local service district of the parish of Saint Stephen originally comprised all of the parish outside the twin towns of St. Stephen and Milltown.
-It has since reduced to the southwestern corner of the mainland and the islands of the St. Croix River.
+It was later reduced to the southwestern corner of the mainland and the islands of the St. Croix River.

 The LSD was established in 1969 to assess for community services, in this case to provide ambulance service after local funeral homes ceased doing so.
 Fire protection was added in 1970.

-The taxing authority is 518.00 Saint Stephen.
+The taxing authority was 518.00 Saint Stephen.

 Dennis-Weston

-Dennis-Weston comprises all of the mainland east from the rear line of grants along Route 740.
+Dennis-Weston comprised all of the mainland east from the rear line of grants along Route 740.

-The LSD was established in 1988 to first aid and ambulance services.
+The LSD was established in 1988 to assesses for first aid and ambulance services.

-The taxing authority is 529.00 Dennis-Weston.
+The taxing authority was 529.00 Dennis-Weston.

 Western Charlotte

-Western Charlotte extends into Saint Stephen Parish from Saint James Parish.
+Western Charlotte extended into Saint Stephen Parish from Saint James Parish.